SM ‘Women at Work’ webinar arms entrepreneurs with tools to grow their business in the new normal

-“Women empowerment benefits women, business and economy.
+“Women empowerment benefits women, business, and the economy.
 A diverse workforce drives innovation and market growth, and builds trust and credibility with employees and stakeholders,” said Rosalyn Mesina.

-Mesina adds that women need support—not just through promotions or financing for business, but help with the roles they’re expected to fulfil at home.
+Mesina adds that women need support—not just through promotions or financing for business, but help with the roles they’re expected to fulfill at home.
 Ideally, they should not feel pressured to “do it all” or have to give up one for the other.
-Families, communities and companies can all do their part to ease the burden, share the responsibility, and create work-life balance.
+Families, communities, and companies can all do their part to ease the burden, share the responsibility, and create work-life balance.